Recurring Saturday Night Live characters and sketches introduced 2003–04: Billy Smith

 Billy Smith (played by Fred Armisen) is a Native American comedian who has performed stand-up on three Weekend Update episodes and made a small appearance in Liam Neeson's monologue in 2004.
 His jokes usually begin as fairly average stand-up jokes (why did the chicken cross the road?), but his punchlines suddenly veer into obscure references to Native American culture.
 This of course results only in confusion and nervous titters from the audience, at which point Billy Smith patiently explains the cultural reference so that the audience can understand the joke.
 Debuted October 18, 2003.

-Starkishka & Appreciante
+Starkisha & Appreciante

 A Finesse Mitchell and Maya Rudolph sketch.
 Debuted October 18, 2003.

 Spy Glass

 This sketch is a UK-based version of Access Hollywood where Seth Meyers and Amy Poehler play reporters who gossip about celebrities inside and outside their hometown.
-Meyers' character would make repeated bad puns about celebrity current events, while Poehler's character would make thinly-veiled confessions to stalking celebrities.
+Meyers' character would make repeated bad puns about celebrity current events, while Poehler's character would make thinly veiled confessions to stalking celebrities.
 American reporters Pat O'Brien (Jimmy Fallon) and Gene Shalit (Horatio Sanz) would make guest appearances.